DoctorKhan/The-Human-Experiment-Book/src/15_part_investigation/50_mythological_rosetta_stone.md

 Dr. Tyra looked around the room.
 "Which means our investigation isn't just academic research.
 We might be part of the awakening process ourselves."

+Dr. Vasquez studied her archaeological data with new understanding.
+"And if this framework is correct, we should be able to find evidence of how **The Reges** actually implemented their takeover.
+The mechanisms, the methods, the human agents they used."

+"We need to investigate the conquest itself," Dr. Chen agreed.
+"Not just the mythology, but the actual historical process.
+How did they turn humans into their own conquerors?
+And more importantly—did anyone ever successfully fight back?"

 ## The Path Forward

 "Now that we have the complete framework," Dr. Tyra said, "we need to test it.
 If **The Reges** are still in control through modern institutions, we should be able to identify their systems.
 If the **Alba** bloodlines carry dormant **Gneh-tah** knowledge, we should be able to reactivate it.
 And if we're approaching the prophesied choice point, we should see signs of the old system breaking down."